29th Annual Scrimshaw Weekend

 Harbor View Gallery

-Browse hundreds of antiques from some of New England’s most respected dealers.
-Early admission provides first-pick opportunities for attendees.
+Attendees browsed hundreds of antiques from some of New England’s most respected dealers.
+Early admission provided first-pick opportunities for attendees.
 8th Annual Nautical Antiques Show webpage

 Free for Whaling Museum members, Nautical Antiques Show participants and Scrimshaw Weekend attendees.

-The evening features a the keynote presentation by Stuart M. Frank: The John Fitzgerald Kennedy Scrimshaw Collection
+The evening featured a the keynote presentation by Stuart M. Frank: The John Fitzgerald Kennedy Scrimshaw Collection

 Scrimshaw Weekend Registration | 11 am – 5 pm